Cursor vs Replit

 Ideal for:

-- Unique features—Replit offers cloud ide and online code editor capabilities not found in Cursor
+Unique features—Replit offers ai coding assistant and cloud ide capabilities not found in Cursor

 Target Audiences: